Kalervo Kummola: Political career

 Kummola served as chairman of the Pirkanmaa electoral district of the National Coalition Party, and was elected the district's deputy commissioner in advance of the 1980 Finnish municipal elections.
 He served on the City Council of Tampere from 1989 until 2004, and was its vice-chairman from 1997 to 1999.
 He also served on the Tampere City Board from 1989 to 1997; was a member of the Pirkanmaa Council from 1997 to 2001, and its chairman from 2001 to 2005.

 In the 1999 Finnish parliamentary election, Kummola was elected to the Parliament of Finland as the National Coalition Party candidate for Pirkanmaa, serving from 24 March 1999, until 18 March 2003.
 In parliament, he served on committees for national defense, economics, and environmental audits.
 He also served on the Finnish delegation to Nordic Council in 1999, and was an auditor of the Bank of Finland from 2000 to 2002.
 He declined candidacy in the 2003 election, as he was not interested in serving as opposition to the government.

 Contesting the National Coalition Party nomination for mayor of Tampere in the 2021 Finnish municipal elections, Kummola sought to improve elderly care, medical treatments, and the situation for marginalized youth.
 Anna-Kaisa Ikonen won the party's nomination and was later elected mayor.

 Kummola was appointed mayor of Tampere on 15 May 2023, to complete the mayoral term vacated by Anna-Kaisa Ikonen who was elected to the Parliament of Finland.
-Serving until 31 May 2025, Kummola is also chairman of the city board.
-In his first speech as mayor, Kummola sought a balanced budget, and to continue urban development while maintaining safety and comfort of residents.
-He also stressed the need to take care of children, youth and the elderly, and have a comprehensive school network.
+Serving until 31 May 2025, Kummola was also chairman of the city board.
+In his first speech as mayor, he sought a balanced budget to continue urban development, and stressed the need to take care of children, youth and the elderly, and have a comprehensive school network.
 Two new city council committees were established in 2023, for education, and culture and recreation.
+He felt that the Tampere light rail project and arena project were priorities, and the need to keep highly educated people in Tampere.

+Running for a second term in the 2025 Finnish municipal elections, Kummola lost to Ilmari Nurminen.
+Kummola remained chairman of the city council when his term as mayor expired on 2 June 2025.